micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/corona-analytics.md

 Author: Michele Usuelli, Principal Data Scientist at Microsoft

-Due to the Corona virus outbreak, hospitals are facing shortages in staff and equipment.
+Due to the Coronavirus outbreak, hospitals are facing shortages in staff and equipment.
 At Microsoft, I had the luxury to design and deliver several data science projects, and to collect lessons learned from them.
 In the hope that it can help in any ways, I would like to share my thoughts on facing a part of the problem.
 Since I lack of a medical background, I can only cover the analytical aspects.
 Also, I will make some assumptions to simplify the proposed solution.
 The target audience are people with some analytics background.
 No deep data science background is required.

 ## Solution